• Skip to main content

 Notes

-• If you don't have orange juice, just add a bit extra lime juice to the marinade.
+• If you don't have orange juice, just add a bit of extra lime juice to the marinade.

 • Corn on the cob is optional, if it's out of season, simply omit it, or rinse frozen corn and a can of black beans in a strainer under hot water to thaw as an additional topping.